 - Person-centred approaches

-- Rights-based approaches
+- Rights based approaches

 - Active participation

-- · Physical health and well-being
+- Physical health and well-being

 - Mental health and well-being

 - Communication

 - Personal, social, emotional and behavioural support.

-You will be required to provide evidence from across the range of units so you need to think about this when agreeing which individual's you will support for your assessment activities.
-You may provide support to a single individual, or several individual's as part of the assessed activities.
+You will be required to provide evidence from across the range of units so you need to think about this when agreeing which children/young people you will support for your assessment activities.
+You may provide support to a single child/young person, or several children/young people as part of the assessed activities.